sebastianruder/NLP-progress/README.md

 5. Show how an annotated example of the dataset/task looks like.
 6. Add a download link if available.
-7. Copy the below table and fill in at least two results (including the state-of-the-art) for your dataset/task (chang Score to the metric of your dataset).
+7. Copy the below table and fill in at least two results (including the state-of-the-art) for your dataset/task (change Score to the metric of your dataset).
 8. Submit your change as a pull request.

 | Model           | Score  |  Paper / Source | Code |